 Passeig de Gracia is one of the city’s most popular avenues, boasting an eclectic mix of shopping and business areas, as well as some of the most breathtaking architecture you’ll ever see.
 Located in the Eixample neighborhood, Passeig de Gracia connects Plaza Catalunya and the Gracia neighborhood.
 This makes it a convenient spot to explore the city and immerse yourself in the local culture.

 Looking for some budget-friendly shopping options?
-If so and if you’re a fan of thrifting, don’t miss Els Encants, a vibrant flea market with.
+If so and if you’re a fan of thrifting, don’t miss Els Encants, a vibrant flea market.
 With its unique atmosphere and blend of old and new, Barcelona is a city that will leave you inspired, and Passeig de Gracia and Els Encants are just two of the many reasons why.

 Climb the Tibidado Hill